-- a) Wage Garnishment - b) Wage Assignment - c) Wage Attachment - 10. $\underline{}$ A legal agreement between a lender and a debtor. - 11. \underline{a} A legal procedure that withholds a portion of earnings for the payment of a debt. - 12. \mathcal{L} A court order that allows a lender to seize property to pay off the debt. - 13. \underline{b} An employer is not legally compelled to honor this arrangement. - 14. a Dollar limit is the lesser amount of 25% of your disposable income or the amount over 30 times the federal hourly wage. - 15. \underline{a} You cannot be fired for one of these.
+- a) Wage Garnishment - b) Wage Assignment - c) Wage Attachment - 10. b A legal agreement between a lender and a debtor. - 11. a A legal procedure that withholds a portion of earnings for the payment of a debt. - 12. \mathcal{L} A court order that allows a lender to seize property to pay off the debt. - 13. \underline{b} An employer is not legally compelled to honor this arrangement. - 14. a Dollar limit is the lesser amount of 25% of your disposable income or the amount over 30 times the federal hourly wage. - 15. \underline{a} You cannot be fired for one of these.

-For each of the following questions, write a \mathbf{T} in the space provided if the statement is true.
-Write an \mathbf{F} in the space provided if the statement is false.
+For each of the following questions, write a T in the space provided if the statement is true.
+Write an F in the space provided if the statement is false.

-- 16. \underline{t} If you default on even one car loan payment, the creditor has the legal right to repossess your car. - 17. t Once a creditor has repossessed a car, he or she can either keep the car or resell it for the debt owed on it. - 18. f If your car is repossessed, you no longer have any financial obligation to repay your car loan. - 19. f If you want to buy back your car after it has been repossessed, the creditor can set the price at any amount over what you owe.
+- 16. t If you default on even one car loan payment, the creditor has the legal right to repossess your car. - 18. f If your car is repossessed, you no longer have any financial obligation to repay your car loan. - 19.
+If you want to buy back your car after it has been repossessed, the creditor can set the price at any amount over what you owe.